Expat Exchange

 We asked people if there is a lot of crime.
 They answered:

 "Crime is a problem in Greece, with reports of theft, burglary, and violent crime occurring in some areas.
 Drug trafficking and organized crime are also issues in the country.
-The Greek government has taken steps to combat crime, including increasing police presence in certain areas and introducing tougher penalties for certain offenses," wrote a member in Greece.
+The Greek government has taken steps to combat crime, including increasing police presence in certain areas and introducing tougher penalties for certain offenses," remarked one expat living in Greece.

 Is there a lot of diversity?
 Are people in Greece accepting of differences?

 "Being 1/2 English, 1/2 Greek and having blonde hair, I stick out like a sore thumb!
 I believe most people, especially the young accept my cultural differences, although they are particularly condeming of the English tourists who have changed the images of the Greek Islands and see the English as tarts!
 For a small town there is a lot of foreigners, in particular English, Russian, Bulgarian etc I seem to be accepted more readily than those from just over the borders.
 A word of advice, if you're American, beware there is a strong anti-bush/USA feeling amongst these people.
 In general I am accepted, however Drama is very backward and set in it's ways.
 People seem to want to shut out the rest of the world.
 Very few people travel abroad and therefore to see a foreigner is a novelty.
 Greeks are always right!
 This includes their religion, culture and beliefs!
-But it is good fun persuading them otherwise," explained one expat living in Drama, Greece.
+But it is good fun persuading them otherwise," commented one expat who made the move to Drama.

 What are the schools in Greece like?